some-kind/fusion_brain_image_generator/README.md

 After installing all the dependencies, creating a file with API keys and the "images" folder, you can run the program python3 app.py

-You will be asked to enter a prompt (a request for generation), specify the parameters and the number of images, and select a style.
+You will be asked to enter a prompt (a request for generation), specify the parameters and select a style.
 If errors are made when entering data, the default data will be selected.

-The generated images are placed in the "images" folder and have the name of the format "date_and_time_of_generation_text_query_number_of_image.jpg"
+The generated images are placed in the "images" folder and have the name of the format "date_and_time_of_generation_text_query.jpg"